Lemon water for a hot day.

 Vermouth is a fortified wine flavored with fruits and botanicals (herbs and spices).
 For general online information on vermouth, Vermouth 101 can’t be beat.
 A good print resource (particularly for the history of vermouth) is Adam Ford’s Vermouth: The revival of the Spirit that Created America’s Cocktail Culture (2015).

 The two main types are sweet and dry, the first historically associated with Italy, the second with France.
 Vermouth is an essential element in cocktails, from the Martini to the Manhattan to the Negroni to countless others.
-It was also once more popular as something to be drunk neat than seems to be the case today.
+It was once more popular as something to be drunk neat than seems to be the case today.
 A palatable vermouth makes possible lowering the alcoholic content of your drinks and cocktails.
 This can be a good thing.

 You can easily find cheap commercial vermouths.
 Which is actually part of the problem.
 Vermouth goes bad fairly quickly, and if you start with stale, indifferent ingredients … well, it’s no wonder the drink has been slow to really engage an American audience.
 Top-quality vermouths, like most cocktail ingredients, will set you back a bit.
 Part of the fun of vermouth is making it with locally sourced botanicals.
 Stuff from the garden is the best.